April 15 Is Tax Day

 If You Were President Online Activity

 It's not easy to decide how much to tax American citizens and where that money goes.
-Students choose advisers and submit a balanced budget plan; then, explain their decisions to support specific programs to the press.
+In this student activity, students will choose advisers and submit a balanced budget plan.
+Then they must explain to the press their decisions to support specific programs.

 For Grades 3-5

-Creating a Classroom Economy is a year-long lesson plan on economics.
+Creating a Classroom Economy is a unit plan about economics that can last the entire year if you want it to.
 Introduce real-world economic concepts with play money, banks, credit, and entrepreneurship.